Bifurcation analysis of delay-induced resonances of the El-Nino Southern Oscillation

 The situation is different when the DDE is periodically forced.
 Then there are no equilibria, and the simplest invariant object is a periodic orbit $\Gamma$ whose period equals the forcing period $T_f$, that is, $T_\Gamma=T_f$ is known in \eqref{eq:bvpgam}.
-In fact, each equilibrium $q_0(s) = x_0, \ s\in[-\tau_2,0]$ of the autonomous system for zero forcing amplitude gives rise to a trivial periodic orbit of the form $\Gamma_0(t) \equiv x_0$.
+In fact, each equilibrium $x_0(s) = \bar x_0, \ s\in[-\tau_2,0]$ of the autonomous system for zero forcing amplitude gives rise to a trivial periodic orbit of the form $\Gamma_0(t) \equiv \bar x_0$.
 The trivial periodic orbit $\Gamma_0$ can then be continued as a periodic orbit $\Gamma$ of the periodically-forced DDE when the forcing is increased from $0$.
 For the special case that the forcing is parametric, as in the ENSO model \eqref{eq:tzip}, one finds that $\Gamma(t) = \Gamma_0(t) \equiv 0$ remains constant for all forcing amplitudes; however, in general, $\Gamma(t)$ is a non-constant periodic function when the forcing is nonzero; note that generically the period of any periodic orbit of a periodically-forced DDE is an integer multiple of the forcing period.
-Periodic orbits can generally not be found analytically, but \eqref{eq:bvpgam} can be solved numerically with the same numerical methods as one computes periodic orbits of ODEs \cite{RS07}.
+Periodic orbits can generally not be found analytically, but the boundary value problem \eqref{eq:bvpgam} can be solved numerically with the same numerical methods (for example, with Gauss collocation) that are used to compute periodic orbits of ODEs \cite{RS07}.